 In the latter decades of the 20th Century, it was still common for buyers of pallets to stencil or brand their name on the side of a pallet.
 Product manufacturers or retailers would often purchase pallets with their name branded on the side of the stringer.
 This served to help promote the return of empty pallets back to the pallet owner.
 The negative of such an approach was that it also exposed the pallet owner to potential liability, if for example, the pallet failed in use and caused a loss or injury, or if a branded pallet ended up on the street and resulted in a traffic accident.

 It should be noted that both companies take strict enforcement policies with respect to protecting their pallet assets, and such pallets should not be used in unauthorized situations or dismantled for craft projects.
-There is a vast array of different proprietary pallet markings that a pallet collector or recycler may encounter, in addition to the large proprietary pools such as CHEP and PECO.
+There is a vast array of different proprietary pallet markings that a pallet collector or recycler may encounter, whether pallets are owned by one of the pallet rental pools, as discussed above, or by a particular company.
 It is important to recognize the markings of such pallets in your locale that may be subject to assertions of ownership, so as to avoid potential legal complications.

-Marks of Bodies Providing Oversight of Pallet Quality for Pallet Pools
+Marks Belonging to Organizations Providing Oversight of Pallet Quality for Pallet Pools

 EPAL, the European Pallet Association, uses an EPAL inside an oval mark to identify EPAL pallets.
 Unlike pallet rental pools, only oversees the quality of EPAL pallets rather than asserting ownership.
-Other pools that oversee pallet quality include the 9BLOC pallet program that has been launched in the U.S. and until recently, the Canadian Pallet Council in Canada.
+Other pools that oversee pallet quality include the 9BLOC pallet program in the U.S. and until 2015, the Canadian Pallet Council.

 Lumber Grading Marks